Firmware to disable the defective dedicated AMD GPU on 2011 MacBook Pro models.

 A 64 Bit Windows system is required to use DeMux.

-Download the following package:
+Download one of the following packages:

 Once the package is downloaded, go ahead an extract it somewhere safe.
 You are now ready for the next step.